learn-co-curriculum/ruby-enumerables-quiz/README.md

 ### Code Challenge II: Using `.collect`

 Below we have a variable, `nums`, set equal to an array of numbers.
-Enumerate over the array with the `.collect` method and return a new array of the same numbers, squared.
+Enumerate over the array with the `.collect` method and return a new array of the squares of those numbers.

 ~~~ruby